 NIH, our customers have extensively validated our technology.
 We believe the features and performance of our platform have led to sustained customer engagement.
 Our existing customer base ranges from large biopharmaceutical companies, including all of the top 10, and 20 of the top 25, pharmaceutical companies based on 2020 global revenue, to hundreds of biotechnology companies and academic centers focused on translational research.
-As of December 31, 2020, we have placed more than 400 of our electroporation instruments worldwide.
+As of June 30, 2021, we have placed more than 400 of our electroporation instruments worldwide.
+During the year ended December 31, 2020, we sold a total of 70 instruments and leased an additional 16 instruments to our customers.